 - 1. Does the school have any immediate responsibilities? - 2.
 Is this information enough for reasonable suspicion of child abuse?
 If not, what information is required? - 3.
-Do you need the female students to write statements prior to filing a SCAR report? - 4.
-If you did not have reasonable suspicion, what clarifying questions would you ask? - 5.
-Who can you ask clarifying questions to?
-Female students, parents, principal, Jimmy?
+Do we need to know the student's identity before taking further action? - 4.
+Do you need to see the actual statements to have reasonable suspicion?
+What about to file? - 5.
+If you did not have reasonable suspicion, what clarifying questions would you ask?